-The point made in Professor Stith's Sept.
-14, 1998, letter to her fellow subcommittee members is especially important.
 The explanation offered in the notes as to why the extent of the defendant's interest need not be determined at the time the preliminary order of forfeiture is entered not only fails to justify the change, but it ignores the significant consequence and unfair effect of the change.
-Precisely because defendants do not have any interest in opposing the forfeiture of property that is not actually theirs -- or may understandably be focused on protecting their liberty, even at the possible expense of their property -- there needs to be a determination made by the jury or judge of the extent of the defendant's interest.
+Precisely because defendants do not have any interest in opposing the forfeiture of property that is not actually theirs -- or may understandably be focused on protecting their liberty, even at the possible expense of their property -- there needs to be a determination made by the jury or judge of the nature, identity and extent of the defendant's interest.
 Otherwise, the property of third parties will always be at risk of erroneously being forfeited without any restriction.
-If a jury has determined that a particular interest in property is the defendant's, then there is at least some justification for requiring a third party to come forward, make a contrary claim, and bear a burden of proof to overcome that special criminal verdict.
+If a jury has determined that a particular interest in property is the defendant's, then there is at least some justification for requiring a third party to come forward, make a contrary claim, and perhaps even to bear a burden of proof to overcome that special criminal verdict.

 But under this proposal, property in excess of that which is legally forfeitable in a criminal case -- that is, property which is not the defendant's, and which is certainly not the government's -- will routinely be included in "preliminary" orders of forfeiture.
 The failure to specify and determine the extent of the defendant's interest thus has the effect of requiring third party ancillary hearings that would be unnecessary if the extent of the defendant's interest were specified.
-The government then gets to keep the innocent third parties's property unless the third party comes forward and meets its burden at an ancillary hearing.
-The failure to specify the defendant's interest also gives the government an unfair advantage in the ancillary proceeding because the third party must make his or her claim without knowing the extent of the property the government is able to show belongs to the defendant -- which is the only property that legally should be at risk in the criminal case.
+The government then gets to keep the innocent third parties's property, as well as an indeterminate portion of the defendant's property, unless the third party comes forward and meets its burden at an ancillary hearing.
+The failure to specify the defendant's interest also gives the government an unfair advantage in the ancillary proceeding because the third party must make his or her claim without knowing the extent of the property that legally should be at risk in the criminal case.

 In her Sept.
-14 letter, which we fully endorse, Professor Stith explains incisively why this proposal should not be approved.
-As Professor Stith shows, this rule revision would create a presumption that property used in, or constituting proceeds of a crime belonged to any person convicted of that crime.
+14, 1998, letter to her fellow subcommittee members, a copy of which is attached, Professor Kate Stith of Yale Law School makes our central point with admirable succintness.
+As Professor Stith incisively shows, this rule revision would create a presumption that property used in, or constituting proceeds of a crime belonged to any person convicted of that crime.
 Not only is this presumption of dubious factual validity, it constitutes a major substantive change in the law not appropriately achieved by a change in the Rules of Criminal Procedure.